-- Call an ambulance on triple zero (000).
+- Call triple zero (000) for an ambulance.

-- If the person is unconscious but breathing, place them on their side in the recovery position.
-Make sure that the airway remains open by tilting the head back and lifting the chin.
+- If the person is unconscious but breathing, place them gently on their side in the recovery position.
+Ensure their airway remains open by tilting the head back and lifting the chin.
 (This can help them to breathe and stop them from choking if they vomit.)

 - Do not try to make the person vomit.

 - Do not give them anything to eat or drink.